j0verton/TuneList/README.md

 project uses JSON server, React and React Semantic UI

-create a "api" directory in the root directory of the project and create a fie 'database.json'
+create an "api" directory in the root directory of the project and create a fie 'database.json'

 to start the project with some example data, download this file and add it to your api directory https://res.cloudinary.com/banjo/raw/upload/v1604589120/database.json